 At the forefront of internet travel and vacation planning, TripAdvisor was an early proponent of user-generated content.
 The website platform is free to users, and thrives off of user-generated reviews, lists, and other information, instead, generating revenue by means of advertising based revenue model.
 TripAdvisor’s main competitors include; Airbnb, Kayak, Expedia, Yelp, and Gogobot.

 While TripAdvisor has encountered numerous criticisms and issues with their user-generated content and reviews, it is still considered an indispensable travel tool for research and planning.
+Getting a positive review of your business on TripAdvisor is a modern-day necessity for success.
 But, if you are a restaurant, hotel, or other business, you should acquaint yourself with the various issues surrounding TripAdvisor’s user-generated content platform in order to best protect your business’s’ reputation and livelihood.

 Defamation Law Fact: TripAdvisor Media Group includes over 20 popular travel brands, including Citymaps, CruiseCritic, SeatGuru, GateGuru, HouseTrip, HolidayWatchdog, FlipKey, and many more, so be aware that defamation removal may be commenced against any one of their subsidiaries.